Print

 Ingredients

-Units Scale
+Scale

-• 1/4 tsp - Hing or asafetida
+• 1/4 teaspoon hing or asafetida

-• Cilantro for garnish, chopped (Optional)
+• (Optional) cilantro for garnish, chopped

 Instructions

-2. In the mortar and pestle, add the four garlic cloves and pound into a coarse paste.
+1. In the mortar and pestle, add the four garlic cloves and pound into a coarse paste.
 In a medium pot on medium heat add 2 tsps of oil.
 Next, add the garlic and sauté until the garlic softens (about 2-3 minutes).

-5. Make the thalipu or tadka: In a small pan on medium-high heat add 1 Tbs of oil, mustard seeds, cumin seeds, red chilis, curry leaves, and asofetida and temper the spices.
+4. Make the thalipu or tadka: In a small pan on medium-high heat add 1 Tbs of oil, mustard seeds, cumin seeds, red chilis, curry leaves, and asofetida and temper the spices.
 When the spices start dancing in the oil and you hear popping noises, it is time to pour the flavored spices and oil into the rasam.
 This step goes pretty quickly so make sure you have all your ingredients ready and make sure not to burn the spices or else it will impart a bitter taste to the rasam.

-6. Add chopped cilantro to add a fresh herbal finish.
+5. Add chopped cilantro to add a fresh herbal finish.
 You can either enjoy the rasam as a brothy soup on its own or ladle it over some basmati rice for a more substantial meal.

-8. Taste; adjust for salt.
+6. Taste; adjust for salt.
 Scoop a mound full of sadam aka rice in a bowl and ladle as much rasam as you desire over it.
 Optionally garnish with cilantro!

 Notes